Kent State vs. Northern Illinois NCAA Football Odds, Plays and Insights | December 4, 2021

 - So far this season, the Huskies have been installed as underdogs by a 3-point margin or more eight times and are 4-3-1 ATS in those games.

-- When Northern Illinois puts up more than 34.6 points, it is 2-1-1 against the spread and 2-2 overall.
+- When Northern Illinois scores more than 34.6 points, it is 2-1-1 against the spread and 2-2 overall.

-- The Huskies have turned the ball over 16 times, seven fewer times than the Golden Flashes have forced turnovers (23).
+- This season the Huskies have 16 turnovers, seven fewer than the Golden Flashes have takeaways (23).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.